MuhammadRaqib/muhammadraqib.github.io/README.md

 1. Push code to GitHub repository
 2. Set up Firebase secrets in GitHub repository settings
 3. Enable GitHub Pages with GitHub Actions
-4. Your app will be automatically deployed
+4. Your app will be automatically deployed to `https://muhammadraqib.github.io/ecotrack-waste-management/`

 ### Manual Deployment